wercker-labs/wercker-blog/source/posts/2013-06-10-Streamlining-Middleman-Deploys-to-s3.md

 ![image](http://f.cl.ly/items/3q2h0M333o0k2K3l2P2a/Screen%20Shot%202013-06-07%20at%204.35.06%20PM.png)

-Congratulations your blog built with middleman is now live on s3!
+Congratulations your blog built with middleman and deployed via wercker is now live on S3!

 Let us know if you have any feedback on creating and deploying your middleman apps with wercker.